 Now more than ever, nation-state threat actors are challenging government and industry cyber defenses by targeting trusted technology providers.
 The SolarWinds cyber attack showed the outsized danger this trick poses to all kinds of digitally dependent organizations.
 And the next abuse of software supply chain vulnerabilities could be even more disruptive and destabilizing to global security and business.
 That’s because stealthy hacks of this kind can go from espionage to sabotage in a blink.
 But fear isn’t the answer.
 Here are 4 ways changing your security mindset and tradecraft can counter emerging threats.

 1. Rethink your risk management – Organizations must focus on enterprise risk, third-party risk and beyond, software providers, and the entire supply chain.
 It is imperative to apply an adversarial mindset when assessing and managing risk.
-The White House supply chain executive order (EO) issued in February and the cybersecurity EO released in May are steps in the right direction.
+The White House supply chain executive order (EO) issued in February and the are steps in the right direction.
 But government and industry leaders must stay focused on driving risk management changes that yield measurable improvements in security and resilience.
 Due diligence checks against vendors are essential.
 And building a vendor risk management program can take months, so organizations should move with deliberate speed.
 It is also essential to update such programs regularly to account for all new vendors.

 2. Upgrade your security blueprints – Organizations often focus too much on buying cybersecurity products and services, using technology-centric controls, and keeping up perimeter defenses.
 To be sure, there are no cybersecurity cure-alls.
 But organizations can create better security blueprints with a zero trust mindset.
 Zero trust—highlighted in the May cybersecurity EO—is driven by core principles: assume a breach; never trust, always verify; and allow only least-privileged access based on contextual factors.
 In a zero trust architecture, all individuals, devices, applications, and traffic flows are distrusted by default—they must be authenticated and authorized before accessing or communicating with other resources.
 Organizations can embrace this approach now and demonstrate increasing maturity over time by implementing controls around seven pillars (user, device, network/environment, application and workload, data, visibility and analytics, and automation and orchestration).